 Over the next six months, our bulk purchase paid off.
 We were able to sell the chairs at a very reasonable price and still make a tidy profit off each sale.
 The stacks of chairs slowly dwindled down, another giant purchase was made overseas, and the cycle was reborn.

 I relate this story, not as a tale of industrious work on my part, but rather to communicate that sometimes a change in perspective is required in order to compete with larger companies.
 As a life-long merchant, my boss realized that he needed some creative ithinking to provide products to his customers at a palatable price point.
 As a small business, you are always going to be at a disadvantage unless you find ways to change the rules of the “game.”

 Part of what makes corecubed such a great company is that we offer you tools that put you on the same playing field as companies with much larger marketing budgets.
-With our extensive resource libraries and a wide range of expertise, we can provide branded collateral to your business that is equal to or greater than that of companies with dedicated marketing professionals on staff.
+With our extensive resource libraries and a wide range of expertise, from social media to designing award-winning senior care ads, we can provide branded collateral to your business that is equal to or greater than that of companies with dedicated marketing professionals on staff.